IIEWFL/prog7311-part-2-Veeasha/README.md

 ---
 ## AI Declaration
 OpenAI’s ChatGPT was used to assist with the development of the Agri-Energy Connect farmers’ prototype.
 It supported the project by helping to draft and refine documentation, explain technical concepts, and align the work with academic outcomes.
-All AI-generated content was reviewed and adapted by the author to ensure accuracy and relevance.
+It was used to help with some css, debugging and helping me learn how to implement certain requirements.

 ---
 ## Author & Contact